metamorph-inc/openmeta-mms/docs/source/reference_modeling/openmeta_projects/openmeta_projects.rst

 an OpenMETA project.
 Collaborators can work within designated *subtrees*, and their edits can be re-incorporated into a master copy of the design model.

-In this subsection, we refer to a :ref:`Component Assembly`, and all of the objects contained within, as a *subtree*.
+In this subsection, we refer to :ref:`component_Assemblies`, and all of the objects contained within, as a *subtree*.

 Workflow